-The following pages contain descriptions of the courses we hope to make available to study at The Marlborough Science Academy during the next academic year.
+The following pages contain descriptions of the courses we hope to make available for you to study during the next academic year.
 Currently it should be noted that the provision of courses is provisional and subject to numbers and staffing.